Activity permits and access for Table Mountain National Park: All you need to know

 However, heritage and tourism management are core business mandates of TMNP, in line with their vision of TMNP as ‘A Park for All, Forever.’
 This is a delicate balance by SANParks that requires rigorous and sound management.
-The “regulations for the proper administration of Special Nature Reserves, National Parks and World Heritage Sites” (GN R.1061, 28 October 2005) issued in terms of section 86(1) of the National Environmental Management: Protected Areas Act (NEMPAA) govern all visitors and users of the park.
-These regulations cover various management aspects including, but not limited to; admission, entry points, overnighting, pets and permitting activities within National Parks.
+The “regulations for the proper administration of Special Nature Reserves, National Parks and World Heritage Sites” (GN R.1061, 28 October 2005) were issued in terms of section 86(1) of the National Environmental Management: Protected Areas Act (NEMPAA) govern all visitors and users of the park.
+These regulations cover various management aspects within National Parks aspects including, but not limited to;

 In order to minimise impact and ensure the sustainable protection of the natural environment, regulations and permits are implemented for certain activities.
 These are largely based on Environmental Management Plans (EMPs) which are conducted by authorities in consultation and collaboration with interested parties and stakeholders.
 In TMNP, current regulations are based on research and EMPs dating back to at least 2002 and permits have been in place for over 10 years already.

-A significant challenge faced by TMNP management is to provide for and administer these diverse recreational activities without compromising the experience of other visitors and users and to conserve the integrity of the unique biodiversity and heritage resources of the Park.
-A key issue for TMNP is the need to accommodate reasonable access to the park for responsible mountain biking but without compromising the ecological integrity and heritage value of the park or the experience of other users of the park.
+A significant challenge faced by TMNP management is to provide for and administer these diverse recreational activities without compromising the experience of other visitors and users whilst conserving the integrity of the unique biodiversity and heritage resources of the Park.
+A key issue for TMNP is the need to accommodate reasonable access to the park for responsible mountain biking without compromising the ecological integrity and heritage value of the park or the experience of other users of the park.
 TMNP is one of the few National Parks in South Africa where recreational dog walking is permitted.
-Following a comprehensive visitor survey conducted by the Park during 1999-2000, it is estimated that some 78 000 dog-owners use the Park for recreational dog walking.
+Following a comprehensive visitor survey conducted by the Park during 1999-2000, it is estimated that some 78 000 dog owners use the Park for recreational dog walking.

-The tables (screenshots from the linked EMPs) below, state the potential environmental impacts of both mountain biking and dog walking respectively, which management, with permits as one method, seek to minimise or mitigate:
+The tables (screenshots from the linked EMPs) below, state the potential environmental impacts of both mountain biking and dog walking respectively, which management, with permits as one method, seeks to minimize or mitigate:

 Access Fees and Permits